lolo859/vodka-dev/docs/readme.md

 ## Installation

-For the moment, there aren't any official package file so you will have ether to use the binaries included in each release or compile yourself the program.
+For the moment, the only package manager to have Vodka is `dnf`, please see the main readme for instructions on how to install.
+For others distribution, you will have ether to use the binaries included in each release or compile yourself the program.
 We provide a .sh file for easier compiling.

 ### vodka